Nynuphar/IDEAL-doc/docs/source/study.rst

 .. image:: StudyApprovalSuperuser.png

 Click on the "**✓**" to approve the study.
+Your study is then approved.

 .. warning:: Only the IDEAL Superuser can approve the study.
 Until then, it is not possible to either import or add patients to the study.

-Now your study has been approved.

 Delete a study
 ********************